Sikalastic® DTE Primer

 Removal

-Remove wet primer with MEK, xylene, or oxygenated solvents.
+Remove wet primer with solvent.
 Once cured, primer can only be removed by mechanical means.
 Strictly follow solvent manufacturer’s warnings and instructions for use.